Table

 Template Data

-Manage Items options in right-side menu:
+Content options in content tab of right-side menu:

 Column # Title: (single-line text)